← Back to main FAQ’S

 What is the SAT?

 The SAT is the nation’s most widely used college admissions test and is accepted by virtually all American colleges and universities.
+The ACT

 ↑ Back to top